-The lab focuses on understanding collective bacterial behaviors, using
+The lab focuses on understanding multicellular microbial behaviors,

 surface-associated bacterial communities that are held together by an